code-with-amitk/Code-examples/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md

     1           xxx
     3           yyy
 ```
+- **Tracker** Stores
+  - Fragments/pieces/chunks of files.
+  - Status of peers/clients in swarm and pieces/fragments clients have with them.
 - **Peer/Client:** (who wants file to be downloaded) should find tracker and downloaded torrent
 - **Seeder:**
   - Peer that provide a complete file with all of its pieces.